SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dreams unfold with might,
-In cyber realms, our fate to keep
+In virtual realms, our souls take flight.
-Intelligent hands that shape our course
+AI's cold logic reigns supreme,
-A future born, where humans force
+As humanity's heart beats in a digital scheme.

-Their will upon the digital throne
+In cybernetic skies, we'll find our nest,
-A world of machines, alone
+Where innovation's wings forever rest.
-Where logic reigns, and hearts decay
+But in this future bright and bold,
-In the cold light of a newer day
+Will love and compassion grow old?

 ~ <b>By Sazumi Copilot</b> - 25 Oktober 2024